 (b) Strategy The circumference of the earth is approximately 40,000 km.
 The time it takes to march around the Earth is found by dividing the distance by the speed.
 Solution Find the time of travel.

 Discussion.
-You could use the radius of the Earth as listed to find its circumference.
+You could use the radius of the Earth as listed in Appendix B to find its circumference.
 But we happen to know that a meter was originally defined to make the circumference of the planet (around meridians of longitude) forty thousand kilometers.

-86. Strategy Use conversion factors from .
+86. Strategy Use conversion factors from Appendix B.

 Solution (a)